Radiological Technology (BPRA800)

 Explore the Radiological Technology Bridging Program:

-Questions about the Radiological Technology Bridging Program at Michener?
+Questions about the Radiological Technology Bridging Program at Michener that are not discussed below?
+Please contact firstname.lastname@example.org

-This program runs on select weekday evenings and all day on specified weekends.
+This program runs primarily on full-day weekend sessions and on 2 select weekday evenings throughout the semester.
 There are a total of 144 course hours.

-The Total fee for the program is $5,250.00 (Includes; costs for tuition, some class notes and $250.00* for laboratory supplies).
+The Total fee for the program is $5,400.00 (Includes tuition fees, class notes and $400.00 for reagents and supplies).
 Please note total fees for the program are subject to change.

 Eligible students who are approved for OBPAP funding may receive between 70-100 percent (%) of the total cost of the tuition.
 See ‘Bursary Funding’ section below for more information.